How Do I Know If I Am Facing A Drug Charge At The Federal Or State Level?

 Where Will My Federal Drug Case Be Tried?

-Federal drug cases typically are tried in the jurisdiction of where the crime occurred.
-If you are accused of moving drugs in and out of a particular state then that state will have a jurisdiction for wherever is closest when you moved it.
+Federal drug cases are typically tried in the jurisdiction where the crime occurred.
+If you are accused of moving drugs in and out of a particular state, then that state will have jurisdiction over wherever is closest when you moved it.

-If it's two different states or multiple states, then it is something that will be discussed by federal authorities as to which state will deal with the drug convictions.
-They have their policies and how they decide which state will prosecute a particular case depending on how many contacts the defendant has in that state and depending on their policy and view of the case.
+If it's two different states or multiple states, then federal authorities will discuss which state will deal with the drug convictions.
+They have their policies, and they decide which state will prosecute a particular case based on how many contacts the defendant has in that state and their policy and view of the case.

 Can I Be Released Awaiting Trial on Federal Drug Charge?

-You are entitled to be released from prison if you are awaiting trial for a federal drug charge but it will ultimately be up to a federal judge or a magistrate who hears your case and who determines whether you are detained or released on some sort of a condition.
-Detention really has to do with evaluating whether or not you are a flight risk and whether you are a danger to the community.
+You are entitled to be released from prison if you are awaiting trial for a federal drug charge, but it will ultimately be up to a federal judge or magistrate who hears your case and determines whether you are detained or released on some sort of condition.
+Detention has to do with evaluating whether or not you are a flight risk and whether you are a danger to the community.

-They will make a recommendation to the judge as to whether or not you should be detained or whether they think you should be out on some sort of property bond, a signature bond or whether you should be released under some other condition that makes sense related to your case.
+They will recommend to the judge whether you should be detained, whether they think you should be out on some property bond, a signature bond, or whether you should be released under some other condition that makes sense related to your case.